Skip to content

 • Other Causes:

 • What to Do: If the squeal is persistent every time you brake, it’s the wear indicator.
 Schedule a brake inspection within the next week or two.
-If it only happens in the morning, just monitor it.

 Deep, Metallic Grinding